-Typcially refers to the consolidation of multiple group organisations onto one or more common SAP instances providing improved business operations, financial reporting and supply chain integration.
+Typically refers to the consolidation of multiple group organisations onto one or more common SAP instances providing improved business operations, financial reporting and supply chain integration.

-Following the legal and operational merger of two organisations into one there are various contract and licensing challenges.
+Following the legal and operational merger of two organisations into one there are the various contract and licensing challenges.
 The new organisation will operate as one with a single business systems solutions.

 Relying on SAP to negotiate the new contract and licensing deal is not likely to earn you the best value or the solution that meets your needs.
-JNC can lend expert help in evaluating the existing SAP assets and what what assets are required to cover the new state.
+JNC can lend expert help in evaluating the existing SAP assets and what assets are required to cover the new state.

 Often the combined assets of two merging SAP organisations exceeds the new entitlement required.
 Surplus can be traded against future strategic license purchases or catalogued accurately as a pool of new usable and manageable surplus.

 JNC define the as-is and to-be states and perform licensing gap analysis to identify what you have that you won’t need, and what you need that you don’t have.

 So long as SAP stand to gain through the transaction, the opportunity can be used to trade surplus or redundant assets against any licensing procurement being made.